pivotal/docs-tap/tap-gui/plugins/dora.hbs.md

 DORA metrics are calculated from the average number of deployments over the last 90 days.

 Tanzu workloads have a correlation ID that groups all of the artifacts together.
-The Observer sends this information to the Cloud Event Handler to store `DoraMetricsPerCorrelationID`.
+The Observer sends this information to the CloudEvent Handler to store `DoraMetricsPerCorrelationID`.
 For more information about the data model for DORA metrics, see [Artifact Metadata Repository (AMR) data model and concepts](../../scst-store/amr/data-model-and-concepts.hbs.md#doraMetrics).